pballent/hia-covid/index.md

    - For example, I consistently used poverty percentage instead of median income at the county level because the former had a VIF of 8.8 and the latter had a VIF of 5.4.

-## SUMMARY OF FINDINGS
-- Multicollinearity between many measures poses challenges to analysis
-   - Examples of highly correlated variables: percent living in poverty and percent with Bachelor's degree or higher, and both of these correlate with the median income of a given county.
-Mobility data indicating "staying at home" correlates highly with higher income counties, which also tend to be urban areas rather than rural or remote areas.
-- Data at a county level is fairly imprecise due to heterogeneity within counties
-   - Ex: Boston, Newton, Lowell, and Weston are in the same county but are very different communities in terms of their income per capita, poverty rates, racial/ethnic makeup, housing density, etc.
-- Percentage of county population identifying as Black is a predictor of death rate due to COVID-19 per 100,000 population
-- There were many omitted variables in this analysis, such as the rate of true disease prevalence, county-level differences in how COVID-19 cases and deaths are recorded and reported, the rate of hospitalizations, test positivity rates, and many others
-- Many models of deaths (either new deaths or total death toll from COVID-19 show an increase in adjusted R squared up until the early Fall of 2020, and then falls in adjusted R squared later.
-This may be due to a more widespread disease toll that is affecting nearly all US counties more “equally” than before (at the county level)

 ## SPECIFIC FINDINGS
 ### County Level Characteristics and Total COVID-19 Mortality Per 100,000 Population
 In my judgment, the "best" one-level OLS linear regression model of the mortality toll of COVID-19 that relied on county-level characteristics was `Deaths_PER_100K ~ C(Metro) + PCT_Black_ACS + Poverty_PCT_2018 + C(StateCD)`